 The research team managed to get a complete overview of all the actors involved in relation to the soil management (step 1).
 Three sources of influence on soil quality management were identified in this network of actors:

-- 1. Economy and industry: Farmers, Feeding, bulb sector6, Dairy sector, CONO, breeding industries, multinational firms (fertilizer, feed, etc.). - 2.
-Government: Water boards, local municipalities, provinces, national government, EU. - 3.
-Society, Science and Culture: World heritage rules, environmental organisations, Science, Consumers, Citizens, Education, schools, farmer culture.
+- 1. Economy and industry: Farmers, Feeding, bulb sector9, Dairy sector, CONO, breeding industries, multinational firms (fertilizer, feed, etc.). - 2.
+Government: Water boards, local municipalities, provinces, national government, EU.